Application Instructions

 All students who apply to the USU MDA will submit an application using the DICAS application portal.
 Students interested in applying to the USU MDA will find all the information they need to apply on this website.

-The USU MDA will be holding monthly virtual open houses starting in July 2023.
-Stay tuned for more information.
+The USU MDA will be holding monthly virtual open houses starting in July 2024.
+Use the link to the right to RSVP.

-Before you start your USU and DICAS applications, be sure to review the information about training locations and finding preceptors above.
+Before you start your DICAS application, be sure to review the information about training locations and finding preceptors above.

 Deadlines & Dates